Horse symbolism: Fertility rituals

 Most Chtonian figures were associated with fertility, including the horse, and more frequently the mare.
 From the first century to the fifth, numerous archaeological findings attest to the existence of equine sacrifices for this purpose.
 They sometimes shared a cosmogonic role.
 In the past, this sacrifice gave legitimacy to a king: for example, the Christian Håkon I of Norway had to comply with the pagan ritual by consuming the liver of a sacrificed horse in order to guarantee the prosperity of his people, and to be accepted by them.
 According to Georges Dumézil, the centaur myth may stem from an Indo-European rite involving men dressed as horses as part of fertilizing festivals at the end of winter, which would also explain why centaurs are linked to primitive instincts and nature.
 In the Ashvamedha, the sovereign mimes an act of fertilization with the still-warm sex of the sacrificed horse, and in the Irish enthronement rite, the pretender to the throne does the same with the mare.
 It's a sacred marriage in both cases, and the incarnation of divinity in the horse, a probable Indo-European archetype.

 The Roman ritual Equus October consists of such a ritual sacrifice to thank the god Mars for protecting the year's harvests.
 As Georges Dumézil points out, the horse's tail was credited with fertilizing powers in Roman times, as was the ox's tail in Africa.
 As for its role as the spirit of wheat, it is common to German and French agrarian societies.
 In Assam, a white horse effigy is thrown into the river at the end of the harvest, after a dance in which it is bombarded with eggs.
 This role as the spirit of wheat takes on its full meaning in autumn, when the harvest has been gathered, and the field dies until the spring rebirth.
 The horse, "companion of all quests", helps the seed to get through the winter safely.

 The meat of a horse sacrificed as part of these rituals was sometimes eaten, and supposed to transmit the animal's strengths.
-The Völsa þáttr, where a couple of pagan farmers keep a horse's penis and regard it as a god, bears witness to these "ancient ritual practices", and underlines the sacred nature of the horse.
+The short Old Norse story Völsa þáttr, which describes a family of heathen farmers who preserve a horse's penis with linen and leeks and regard it as a god, may reflect old practices and underline the sacred nature of the horse in this culture.